Ragnyll/mmai-19/README.md

+# Menshevik Kyojin MMAI 19

+This is the strategy I developed with @Nadogan to compete at MMA19.
+Basically we just spam a bunch of builder Beavers and have them go to the nearest tree and harvest it.
+The beavers do not stand on their own lodges.

+For more info on MMAI check out the @siggame organization on github and their repo Cadre to run this or other games.

 # Stumped Python 3 Client

 This is the root of you AI.
 Stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.
 Your AI, and the game objects it manipulates are all in `games/stumped/`, with your very own AI living in `games/stumped/ai.py` for you to make smarter.